Specialty costume, prop, decor, design & fabrication for the entertainment industries.

 Release of Liability and Hold Harmless:

 You agree to hold McGrews harmless and release all liability for any accident or injury that you or your actor might experience while wearing or using your new custom costume item or prop.
 You also agree to hold McGrews harmless and release all liability for any property damage that you might cause while wearing or using this costume or item.
 You agree to hold McGrews harmless and release all liability for any legal or punitive actions taken against you for your behavior while you are wearing or using your costume or prop item.
-If we are making something custom for your film, sometimes we will stipulate that one or more of our technicians must accompany it during your shoot.
+If we are renting an item to you or making something custom for your film, sometimes we will stipulate that one or more of our technicians must accompany it during your shoot.
+Their day rates apply and aren’t included in the costs to build the thing.

 Alterations and Repairs: